 Alex earned his B.A. in History from Wake Forest University and graduated cum laude from the University of South Carolina School of Law.
-While in law school, Alex was a member of the South Carolina Law Review and was inducted into the Order of the Wig and Robe and the Order of the Coif.
-His practice at Carlock Copeland focuses on Construction, Construction Defect Litigation and General Civil Liability.
-Alex has extensive litigation experience at all levels of South Carolina’s state trial and appellate courts.
-He has represented clients in a variety of business and commercial tort claims, as well as complex insurance coverage disputes.
+While in law school, he was a member of the South Carolina Law Review and was inducted into the Order of the Wig and Robe and the Order of the Coif.

 Publications and Presentations

 Does the Insurer Still Have Any Rights? – Presentation at Carlock Copeland’s Annual Insurance Coverage Seminar